-In my last blog post I shared a few of the sacrifices made due to living with a rare incurable disease.
+l while In my last blog post I shared a few of the sacrifices made due to living with a rare incurable disease.
 I didn’t use the word choices; I used the word sacrifice.
 Why?
 At the time I made those decisions they were sacrifices.
 Yes, I still miss doing some of those activities, conversely, they no longer feel like sacrifices.

 Before my diagnosis I didn’t enjoy being a “homebody”.
 I was busy with all kinds of comings and goings, social activities and volunteer duties.
 I thrived on being active and taking part in several different ministries within our church.
 I enjoyed being out and about doing life with hubby or chatting with friends over lunch.
 It was always a highlight when we would entertain friends in our home.
-We’d eat, do some WII bowling, snack, watch a movie, snack, snack some more and share life together.
+We’d eat, do some WII bowling, snack, watch a movie, snack, snack some more all while sharing life together.
 The whirl of activity has died down, friendship nights and lunches not so much anymore.
 And… it’s okay.
 I’ve discovered I like being a “homebody”.
 I love the quiet evenings at home.
 I’m enjoying working on my project of downsizing stuff and living a more simplified life.
 I smile, a knowing smile, when I realize my yearning for simplicity began bubbling within me a little over 4 years ago.
 God was preparing me for changes to come.
 Home life is easier to manage these days, but there’s still much to be completed.
 I continue to minimize in small chunks of time as my energy or health allows.
 I’m not a whirlwind, but a turtle.
 Praise the Lord a turtle’s pace is a wee bit faster than a snail’s pace.

 Rereading my journals I read where my heart’s cry was for more of Jesus, more of his presence in my life.
 CVID has brought me closer in ways I would not have imagined.
 With life not so busy I find I’m spending more time chatting and less time whining.
 My love for him is growing as I understand his love for me.
 He’s become my bestus friend.
 Today I’m craving more Holy Spirit in my life.
 I’m excited and looking forward to getting acquainted with him and deepening our friendship.
 Who could ask for two better friends?